solomonsunday/Netflix-Clone/README.md

 ## About The Project

-**A Passwordless Netflix Clone where magn link is used to authenticate a user, also the videos/movies are gotten from youtube API.
-Using React Nextjs, (SSR) Server Side Rendering, CSS Module, Framer Motion, Redux for state management,Magic link to automatically validate user email and Youtube API to dispaly videos.**
+**A Passwordless Netflix Clone where magic link is used to authenticate a user, also the videos/movies are gotten from youtube API.
+Using React Nextjs, (SSR) Server Side Rendering, CSS Module, Framer Motion, Redux for state management,Magic link to automatically validate user email, Youtube API to dispaly videos and GrapphQL.**

 ## How to set the project up on your system